VictorDrijkoningen/VGS/README.md

 # VGS

-VGS is a marlin Gcode sender for marlin CNCs
+VGS is a marlin Gcode sender (specifically for marlin CNC's)